fitrialif/CoDeepNEAT-1/README.md

 ## Previous Versions & Legal ##

-The original repo this project is based on is at: https://github.com/CodeReclaimers/neat-python.
-The documentation for the repo is at:https://neat-python.readthedocs.io/en/latest/.
-It implements NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
+The original repo this project is based on is at: https://github.com/neat-python/neat-python.
+It implements NEAT (NeuroEvolution of Augmenting Topologies) which is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
 This project is a Python implementation of NEAT.
 For further information regarding general concepts and theory, please see [Selected Publications](http://www.cs.ucf.edu/~kstanley/#publications) on Stanley's website.

-`neat-python` is licensed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).